-Folks, it’s time you set your eggnog off to the side, quit zoning out to the newest and cheesiest Hallmark Christmas movie, and you and I need to have a little chat.
+Folks, it’s time.
+You and I need to have a little chat.
 You love your family photographer, right?

 You want your family photographer to want to take pictures of those